-Oracle is an Important part of the tech world, and if you plan on working with Oracle Database you will likely be presented with interviews, questionnaires, or tests full of questions like the following.
-This article will not teach you everything you need to know about Oracle, but it will provide a refresher for the experienced, and a preview for the inexperienced.
+Oracle is an important part of the tech world, and if you plan on working with Oracle Database, you will likely be presented with interviews, questionnaires, or tests full of questions like the following.
+This article will not teach you everything you need to know about Oracle.
+However, it will provide a refresher for the experienced, and a preview for the inexperienced.

 Sample Oracle Database Interview Questions:

 Q: What is Oracle?

 A: Oracle Database is a multi-model database management system created by the Oracle corporation.

 Q: What is Oracle typically used for?